 Service revenues are generated from maintenance contracts, as well as billable time and material service calls made to our customers after the expiration of the warranty period.
-The amount of service revenues is typically a function of the number of post-warranty systems installed at our customers' sites and the utilization of those systems.
-Service revenues during the three months ended September 30, 2012 remained flat compared to the three months endedJune 30, 2012 and September 30, 2011.
+The amount of service revenues is typically a function of the number of post-warranty systems installed at our customers' sites and the utilization of those systems, but it is also impacted by other factors, such as our rate of service contract renewals, the types of systems being serviced and fluctuations in foreign exchange rates.
+Service revenues during the three months ended September 30, 2013 increased compared to the three months endedJune 30, 2013 and September 30, 2012, respectively, primarily due to an increase in the number of post-warranty systems installed at our customers' sites.